creationyun/TransferTimetable/README.md

 * Version 1.0.1: integrated saturday + sunday_holiday to weekend_holiday (except Sinnae station), and applied big timetable update due to COVID-19 pandemic
 * Version 1.0.2: added banner in README and Sosa station timetable sample
 * Version 1.0.3: separated all stop and express train in Line 9
-* Version 1.1: modulated and made available as a library
+* Version 1.1: modularized and made available as a library
+* Version 1.1.1: 2021/1/4, 2021/1/5 big timetable update